 Hangman Creek has already been impacted by water quality issues due to urbanization, agriculture, and deforestation (Washington State Department of Ecology, 2025).
 Water quality concerns in Hangman Creek can create additional problems downstream in the Spokane River and Lake Spokane.
 Hangman Creek is also in an area prone to fire, which puts it at risk of flooding, erosion, and sediment deposit.
-As Spokane experiences more extreme precipitation in shorter windows of the year, runoff and sediment will be increasing concerns for surface water.
-A growing risk of wildfire in the area is also a threat.
+As Spokane experiences more extreme precipitation in shorter windows of the year, runoff and sediment will be increasing concerns for surface water, in Spokane and also downstream.
+Low streamflow due to drought and snowpack changes can also impact a variety of fish species, cultural activities, and water access for recreation and cooling during heat events (Spokane Climate Project, 2021).
+Summer stream temperatures are projected to increase substantially along the Spokane River and Hangman Creek.
+See Exhibit 67.